Sting takes bold gamble to save his 'Last Ship' musical

-NEW YORK (Reuters) - British rock star Sting is joining the cast of his deeply personal Broadway musical “The Last Ship,” calling it a bold gamble to save the show from sinking.
+NEW YORK, Nov 24 (Reuters) - British rock star Sting is joining the cast of his deeply personal Broadway musical “The Last Ship,” calling it a bold gamble to save the show from sinking.

 Sting, 63, will appear from Dec.
 9-Jan.
 10 as the cynical foreman of a struggling shipyard in his northeast England hometown of Wallsend, producers said on Monday.